joyent/conch-api/docs/modules/Conch::DB::ResultSet::Rack.md

 ### with\_user\_role

-Constrains the resultset to those where the provided user\_id has (at least) the specified role in at least one workspace or build associated with the specified rack(s), including parent workspaces.
+Constrains the resultset to those where the provided user\_id has (at least) the specified role in at least one build associated with the specified rack(s).

 ### user\_has\_role

-Checks that the provided user\_id has (at least) the specified role in at least one workspace associated with the specified rack(s) (implicitly including parent workspaces), or at least one build associated with the rack(s).
+Checks that the provided user\_id has (at least) the specified role in at least one build associated with the specified rack(s).

 Returns a boolean.